64robots/checkout/README.md

 ## Checkout

 This package provides API endpoints and common functionality for cart, checkout, orders and coupons.
-You can use it with your own UI or use [Checkout Vue](https://github.com/64robots/checkout-vue) package that works out of the box.
+You can use it with your own UI or use [Checkout Vue](https://github.com/64robots/checkout-vue) package that works with this API out of the box.

 ### Installation